-Justin Timberlake’s 2018 Super Bowl Halftime Performance Is Happening & People Aren’t Happy
+Justin Timberlake Is Headlining The Super Bowl Halftime Show & People Aren't Happy

 The NFL announced on Sunday, Oct.
 22 the headliner for its Super Bowl LII Halftime Show, and that performer is none other than Justin Timberlake.
 Rumors that Justin Timberlake's 2018 Super Bowl halftime performance was going to be a thing had been going around for a while ahead of Sunday's announcement, but lots of people on Twitter weren't too excited about the big reveal.
 And now that it's confirmed, fans on Twitter still aren't pleased.
 Sure, the possibility of an *NSYNC reunion at the Super Bowl makes the 10 year old in me go wild, but tweets about Timberlake's Super Bowl 2018 performance stem from people who are pissed because Janet Jackson has never been welcomed back to the Super Bowl due to her infamous costume malfunction — you remember, the one that happened when they performed together during the 2004 halftime show.
 Elite Daily reached out to Timberlake's team for comment, but did not hear back by time of publication.